twyle/datasets/youtube-timestamps/README.md

         python -m youtube-timestamps --secret-file /home/lyle/oryks/backend/api/libraries/youtube.json --type videos --ids 6st4IxEF-90 --GROQ_API_KEY gsk_xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx
         ```

+    - For a single playlist with id
+        ```bash
+        python -m youtube-timestamps --secret-file /home/lyle/oryks/backend/api/libraries/youtube.json --type playlists --ids PLQpVsaqBj4RLwXMZ9LaAFf4rVowiC3ZcG --GROQ_API_KEY gsk_xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx
+        ```

+    - For a single channel with id and playlists ids
+        ```bash
+        python -m youtube-timestamps --secret-file /home/lyle/oryks/backend/api/libraries/youtube.json --type channels --ids UC8tgRQ7DOzAbn9L7zDL8mLg --playlists_ids PLRzwgpycm-Fi-C7EwEmlSrE0RTX-2Sp06 PLRzwgpycm-FjIPHnCS9q8WH3gjrmbfSgY --GROQ_API_KEY gsk_xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx
+        ```
+    - For a single channel with name and playlist names
+        ```bash
+        python -m youtube-timestamps --secret-file /home/lyle/oryks/backend/api/libraries/youtube.json --type channels --names 'John Watson Rooney' --playlists_ids PLRzwgpycm-Fi-C7EwEmlSrE0RTX-2Sp06 PLRzwgpycm-FjIPHnCS9q8WH3gjrmbfSgY --GROQ_API_KEY gsk_xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx
+        ```

+    - For a single channel with name(this will parse all the playlists in the channel)
+        ```bash
+        python -m youtube-timestamps --secret-file /home/lyle/oryks/backend/api/libraries/youtube.json --type channels --names 'John Watson Rooney' --playlists_ids PLRzwgpycm-Fi-C7EwEmlSrE0RTX-2Sp06 PLRzwgpycm-FjIPHnCS9q8WH3gjrmbfSgY --GROQ_API_KEY gsk_xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx
+        ```

 #### Dataset generation guidelines
 - Always supply the video id instead of the title; when the title is supplied, the module searches for the video which consumes api quotas
-- Always supply the playlist id and When you supply the playlist title, ensure you supply the channel title or channel id.
-The playlist title will be used to search for the playlist in the given channel
+- Always supply the playlist id.
+If you want to supply the playlist title, you must also supply the channel name or title
+- When you supply the channel id or title, you can supply the playlist ids or playlist titles.
+If you do not supply the playlists titles or ids, all the playlists will be parsed.
+You can only supply a single channel at a time.